Our verdict

 This is the newest twist on the ASICS proprietary GEL technology, which has been praised in the Nimbus and Cumulus models for years on end, but it was mostly outdated with the rise of the latest foams.

-The Cumulus has always been recognized by fans for its flexibility, but that seems to be changing with the introduction of the v25.
-This new model has significantly more foam than ever—which inevitably makes it stiffer than previous versions.
+The Cumulus has always been recognized for its flexibility, but that doesn't seem to change in the v25.
+Even though this new model has significantly more foam than ever, the brand managed to prevent the shoe from getting stiffer.

 Disclaimer: we take an average of 4 measurements and remove any outliers.
 This video shows just one of our measurements.